SimonRice/SRMonthPicker/README.md

 Because the `delegate` property is used interally, you'll need to assign your delegate to the month picker's `monthPickerDelegate` property.

-A simple example project showing off many of the features can be seen [here](https://www.github.com/simonrice/SRMonthPickerExample).
+A simple example project showing off many of the features can be seen in the `Example+Tests` folder, which also contains a few unit tests.
 In addition, the header files are fully documented in AppleDoc format - thanks to CocoaDocs, you can see the full documentation [in your browser](http://cocoadocs.org/docsets/SRMonthPicker).

 ## Contributions